msopentechcn/docs/ckan-vmdepot-tutorial-en.md

 `$sudo sed -i 's/ckanimage.chinacloudapp.cn/YOUR-CKAN-DOMAIN-NAME/' /etc/ckan/default/production.ini`

-> Note that the domain name does not carry the prefix 'http://'.
+> Note: The domain name in the command does not carry the prefix 'http://'.

 Check whether the command works: